AndyGabey/extractor/docs/csv_parsing.md

 N.B.
 I think it should be possible to use the f.seek(offset) trick with this lib too.
 This is where e.g. start time offsets are pre-calc'd and the file can be opened at the correct loc.

+MM 4/2/2017:
+Test 2: if you're only grabbing certain vars from the CSV (e.g. RH, P) time and mem come down dramatically again using csv vs pandas. pandas is more or less as it was but csv now uses 10 MB as opposed to pandas' 270 MB.
+Clear winner here as well.
+It will mean that I have to do the conversion to json myself but hopefully this won't be too bad.